Do I have only one credit score?

-The Experian Credit Score is completely free and gives you an indication of how companies may see you.
+The Experian Credit Score is completely free and gives you an indication of how companies may view your credit report.
 It’s represented as a number from 0-999, where 999 is the best possible score, and is based on the information in your Experian Credit Report.
 You can check it without paying a penny, and it’ll be updated every 30 days if you log in.

 What’s good for your credit score?

-While there isn’t just one score, there are some general rules about what could affect your score and what won’t.
+While there isn’t just one score, there are some general rules about what could affect your score positively, negatively, or not at all.

-A good credit score generally comes from a history of managing money responsibly.
-This doesn’t mean you shouldn’t borrow money though – in fact, companies often like to see a track record of timely payments and sensible borrowing.
+If you have a history of managing money responsibly then you're likely to have a good credit score.
+Lenders often like to see a proven track record of timely payments and sensible borrowing.

-Whether you’re working to improve a poor credit score or need to build up credit history from nothing, here are a few basic rules:
+Whether you’re working to improve a poor credit score or need to build up credit history from scratch, here are some basic pointers: